 Their design is called the Triton Hopper, a 450-kilogram lander powered by a radioisotope generator (solar panels are useless all the way out there).
 It would launch from Earth atop a Delta IV or a Falcon Heavy.
 Given the immense distances and delta-v’s involved, the propulsion bus would rely on solar electric propulsion for the outbound flight, taking advantage of Earth and Jupiter gravity assists along the way, then brake in Neptune’s atmosphere to place it finally on a Triton intercept course.
 Note that the Hopper itself is not actually capable of descending to the surface on its own—it would bring a larger descent stage.
 The flight phase would last between launch in 2029 and Neptune arrival in 2041.

 Now—why Triton?
 What’s so special about a ball of ice?
 Well, as far as balls of ice go, Triton is a fascinating place.
-It is by far the largest of Neptune’s satellites—hogging a whopping 99.5% of the mass—and is in fact more massive than Pluto, though not by much.
+It is by far the largest of Neptune’s moons—hogging a whopping 99.5% of that system’s satellite mass—and is in fact more massive than Pluto, though not by much.
 It’s also noteworthy for its highly inclined and retrograde orbit, a dead giveaway that it did not form with Neptune but was captured from the Kuiper Belt in the distant past.
-The surface of Triton is flat and extremely young, dating back as recently as six million years, with very few craters.
+Its surface is flat and extremely young, dating back as recently as six million years, with very few craters.
 This indicates geologic activity on the level of the other superstar moons, namely Io, Europa, Enceladus, and Titan.
 Mysterious fissures in the western hemisphere form so-called “cantaloupe terrain” which scientists still haven’t figured out.
 Furthermore, Voyager 2 observed a tenuous nitrogen atmosphere, along with cryovolcanic geysers spewing a combination of gas and dust—these are believed to be caused by a sort of greenhouse effect, with sunlight passing through a transparent layer of ice and heating the darker material below.
-Triton exhibits an incredible variety of phenomena for a world 0.36 percent Earth’s size; it’s practically begging for a space probe to unravel its secrets.
+This variety of phenomena is incredible for a world 0.36 percent Earth’s size; it’s practically begging for a space probe to unravel its secrets.

 The probe is presently a Phase II design study, with no more funding than is required to keep refining the idea.
 It is unlikely that we’ll see it fly as early as 2029; NASA missions have long life cycles, and there’s some stiff competition, such as a proposed Europa lander.
 The solar-electric transfer bus and Neptune aerocapture shell will require considerable development beyond current technology.
 Nevertheless, the Triton Hopper is an ingenious idea for how we might explore one of the Solar System’s most remote and fascinating objects, and as NASA grows steadily more ambitious, its day may yet come.